 Segment summary • Chinese utes

-Chinese utes in Australia: summary, specs, pricing and internal ranking
+Chinese utes in Australia: best Chinese ute, specs, pricing and internal ranking

 Chinese utes are becoming much more credible in Australia, but they do not all win for the same reasons.
-In the current Auto Insight Lab default ranking model — built for long-term owners and weighted heavily toward reliability and sales history — JAC T9 leads the Chinese group, followed by GWM Cannon, LDV Terron 9 / MG U9 and BYD Shark 6.
+In the current Auto Insight Lab default ranking model — built for long-term owners and weighted heavily toward reliability and sales history — JAC T9 leads the Chinese group, followed by GWM Cannon, LDV Terron 9 / MG U9, BYD Shark 6 and the Chery KP31 watchlist story.
 This page compares them through the same data-first lens used in the calculator: safety, economy, performance, reliability and market traction.
+It is also the page to start with if you are asking what is the best Chinese ute for Australian conditions.

 Focus: reliability • sales proof • value • technology disruption